jeli22/Tuinaro_S11184267/master.md

 # Refrences

-* Amore, M., Contributed equally to this work with:,Mario Amore, Garofalo, O., Martin-Sanchez, V., & Victor Martin-Sanchez Victor Martin-Sanchez Contributed equally to this work with:,Mario Amore.
-(2022).
-Dispositional optimism and business recovery during a pandemic.
-PLoS One, 17(6)
+* Cosmides, L., & Tooby, J. (2013).
+Evolutionary Psychology: New Perspectives on Cognition and Motivation.
+Annual Review of Psychology, 64(1), 201-229.

-* Lappi, O. (2022).
-Egocentric chunking in the predictive brain: A cognitive basis of expert performance in high-speed sports.
-Frontiers in Human Neuroscience
+*K.I.Altman, & T.E.Linton.
+(1971).
+Operant Conditioning in the Classroom Setting: A Review of the Research.
+The Journal of Educational Research, 64(6), 277-286.

-* Moore, J. (2017).
-John B. watson's classical S–R behaviorism.
-The Journal of Mind and Behavior, 38(1), 1-34.
-Retrieved from
+*PhilipRobbins.
+(2008).
+Consciousness and the social mind.
+Cognitive Systems Research, 9(1-2), 15-23.